JUVOJustin/wp-secure-actions/readme.md

  // Init Secure Actions
  \juvo\WordPressSecureActions\Manager::getInstance();
 ```
 Secure Actions will take care it is only loaded once.
-It will automatically register the cleanup cron job and default url handling process.
+It will automatically register the cleanup cron job and default URL handling process.

 ## Usage